 The creators of these scam websites understand that the people interested in these types of products are typically more “desperate” for a solution to their problems, and they prey on these vulnerabilities to get you to hand over your hard-earned money.
 In other words, they want you to feel that they’re providing you with a solution by appearing to be a legitimate business and to cloud your judgment.

-Remember this: Even though scam websites are particularly popular among quick weight loss supplements, testosterone boosters, and home based business opportunities, they’ve crept into almost every segment of the market.
-The good news is that the tips we’re about to give you can apply to any product or service imaginable, so you’ll always be able to use them, regardless of what you’re looking for.
+Even though scam websites are especially popular among weight loss supplements, testosterone boosters, and home based business opportunities, they’ve crept into almost every segment of the market.
+The good news is that the tips we’re about to give you can apply to any product or service imaginable, so you’ll always be able to use them, regardless of what website you are visiting.

-But before we dig in and identify the six most common traits of a scam website, let’s first define what we’re talking about.
+But before we dig in and identify the common traits that will help you spot a scam website, let’s first define what these sites are.

-As the name implies, a scam website is one that’s set up to look as legitimate as possible, while taking your hard-earned money and delivering very little in return.
-This is different than a fake website, which displays many of the same traits as a scam website, but is intended to take your money and give you nothing in return.
-To clarify the difference, imagine the following:
+A scam website is one that’s set up to look as legitimate as possible while taking your hard-earned money and delivering very little in return.

-This is a prime example of a scam website.
-In other words, one that gives you some kind of information or product in exchange for your money, but that doesn’t even come close to what was originally promised.
+The above is a prime example of a scam website – one that gives you some information or product in exchange for your money, but that doesn’t even come close to what was originally promised.